 Is HVAC a Hard Career?

 While HVAC often has you on your feet, it can still be a fulfilling career.
-As a technician should be able to:
+As a technician you'll be expected to occasionally:

-- Work in high or low temperatures since equipment is often outdoors.
+- Work in hot or cold areas since HVAC equipment is generally found outdoors.

 - Work evenings, weekends and overtime throughout peak demand.

-A common misconception about learning HVAC is that it’s a blue-collar career.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
 In truth, you'll need distinct skills, specialized education and periodic recertification.

-- Minimize student debt.
+- Avoid large amounts of student debt.

-- Have job security because the HVAC industry can't be outsourced.
+- Have job security since HVAC positions can't be outsourced.

 Is HVAC a Stressful Job?